Energy Company Obligation (ECO) / Great British Insulation Scheme (GBIS): privacy notice

 Retention of data

-Your personal data will be kept by the Department for no longer than 10 years to fulfil our functions in evaluating and monitoring the Scheme.
-Extracts of property-level data may be retained for wider statistical purposes alongside analysis and will be retained by the Department for up to 25 years.
+Your personal data will be kept by the Department for no longer than 10 years to fulfil our functions in evaluating and monitoring the ECO 4 and GBIS Schemes.
+Extracts of property-level data may be retained for as long as required to support the reproduction of official statistics that are generated using this data.
+Such statistics are required for analysing long-term trends in energy consumption and efficiency, as well as research and policy development.

 Your rights